 - NetSpend Premier FeeAdvantage Plan: Monthly fee of $5 (to qualify for Premier you must direct deposit at least $500 per month)

-There is a wide variety of fees that apply to all cards, including a $2.50 fee on all domestic ATM withdrawals and an inactivity fee of $5.95 if you don’t use the card for 90 days.
+There is a wide variety of fees that apply to all cards, including a $2.50 fee on all domestic ATM withdrawals.
 The full list of fees is available on NetSpend’s website.

 NetSpend is an attractive option for a few reasons.
 First, with no credit check required and no minimum deposit, virtually anyone can open a NetSpend card.
 Second, NetSpend customers get access to most of the important functions of a modern bank account (online account access, online bill pay, direct deposit) without needing a bank account.